projectcapsule/capsule/docs/operator/use-cases/onboarding.md

 With the snippet above, any user belonging to the Alice's organization will be owner of the `oil` tenant with the same permissions of Alice.

 # What’s next
-See how Alice, the tenant owner, creates new namespaces in her tenants [Create multiple namespaces in a tenant]().
+See how Alice, the tenant owner, creates new namespaces.
+[Create namespaces](./create-namespaces.md).